A Survey of Protocol Fuzzing

 \subsection{Fuzzing Characterized Protocol Targets}

-A significant and under-explored future research direction is the fuzzing of characterized protocol targets.
-Current research has not comprehensively covered various protocols, especially for those with distinct characteristics and importance.
+A significant and underexplored future research direction is the fuzzing of characterized protocol targets.
+Current research has not fully covered various protocols, especially for those with distinct characteristics and importance.
 The following three areas are particularly noteworthy:

 \textbf{1.
 Domain-Specific Protocols.} Proprietary domain protocols, such as those used in satellite communication \cite{sun2005satellite}, unmanned aerial vehicle (UAV) communication \cite{gupta2015survey}, and Robot Operating System (ROS) \cite{ohkawa2019high}, typically possess a high knowledge threshold and a relatively closed nature.
 These protocols play a crucial role in many infrastructures, making their security research paramount.
 Presently, fuzzing research for these protocols is relatively scarce, presenting an opportunity for the academic community to improve testing effectiveness and security through the development of new fuzzing techniques and tools.